Lavanya-VR/Bank-Loan-Analysis/README.md

 # Bank Loan Analysis

 This project analyzes bank loan data to evaluate overall lending performance and borrower profiles.
-It includes dashboards to track key indicators such as:
-Total loan applications,
+It includes dashboards to track key indicators such as Total loan applications,
 Funded amounts,
 Amount received,